Updated August 28, 2023

-Step 9: Adjust the path of the rocket to the triangle as shown below.
+Step 9: Adjust the rocket’s path to the triangle, as shown below.
 Also, reduce the opacity so we can see the changes in the path.

-Step 10: All path points of the rocket should be aligned to the triangle as shown below.
-To properly align you should use Bezier handle which will change the length and the angle of the curves.
+Step 10: All path points of the rocket should be aligned to the triangle, as shown below.
+It would be best to use the Bezier handle to align, changing the curves ‘ length and angle appropriately.

-Step 11: Now hide or delete the triangle shape as it is not needed anymore.
-You can now see that after playing the animation on the timeline that the rocket is converted to a triangle.
-So, what will do is that select the keyframe of transition to the triangle and put it ahead of the rocket.
+Step 11: Now hide or delete the triangle shape, as it is not needed anymore.
+After playing the animation on the timeline, you can now see that the rocket is converted to a triangle.
+So, what will do is select the keyframe of transition to the triangle and put it ahead of the rocket.

-Step 12: After playing the animation you see that the triangle is morphed into a rocket-like sci-fi movie which shifts the shape of the character to achieve a morph effect.
+Step 12: After playing the animation, the triangle is morphed into a rocket-like sci-fi movie that shifts the character’s shape to achieve a morph effect.

-Step 13: Finally, we can do some enhancement as now we can see that the animation is linear.
+Step 13: Finally, we can enhance it, as now we can see that the animation is linear.
 We can add some easing which will give us a nice effect.

-Step 14: To do that add it to select all the keyframes by drag selecting and right-click and select keyframe velocity.
-In the popup set the influence to 75% for the incoming velocity and the outgoing velocity.
+Step 14: To do that, add it to select all the keyframes by drag-selecting, right-clicking, and selecting keyframe velocity.
+In the popup, set the influence to 75% for the incoming and outgoing velocity.

 Step 15: Some helpful shortcuts.
-Hold ALT and double click on any keyframe it will bring the keyframe velocity popup.
-Hold CTRL and click on any keyframe will remove easy ease
+Hold ALT and double-click on any keyframe; it will bring the keyframe velocity popup.
+Hold CTRL, and clicking on any keyframe will remove effortless ease.

-We have successfully completed the basics of morphing in after effects as we have converted shapes from one form to another.
+We have completed the basics of morphing in after-effects, converting shapes from one form to another.
 Similar techniques can be used to achieve advanced morphing of faces and images.

 This is a guide to Morphing in After Effects.
 Here we discuss an introduction and two different examples to create Morphing effects in the step by step manner.
 You can also go through our other related articles to learn more –